RiahKoch/R-Basics/README.md

 # R-Basics
-This is a amalamation of all the R code used during my masters in applied statistics program.
+This is a amalgamation of all the R code used during my masters in applied statistics program.